 Why Understanding Types of Programming Languages Matters

-Knowing the types of programming languages helps you:
+Knowing the types of programming languages helps you:- Choose the right language to learn

 - Understand career paths in tech